EXPLAINER: Must employers follow Biden's vaccine mandates?

 New York City municipal workers protest against the coming COVID-19 vaccine mandate for city workers, Thursday, Oct.
 28, 2021, outside the Gracie Mansion Conservancy in New York.
 Millions of health care workers across the U.S. were supposed to have their first dose of a COVID-19 vaccine by this coming Monday, Dec.
 6, under a mandate from President Joe Biden's administration.
 But that has been placed on hold by federal judges (AP Photo/Jeenah Moon, File)

-Tens of millions of workers across the U.S. are in limbo as federal courts have put President Joe Biden’s COVID-19 vaccine mandates affecting private companies largely on hold.
+Tens of millions of workers across the U.S. are in limbo as federal courts have issued different rulings related to President Joe Biden’s COVID-19 vaccine mandates for larger private companies, certain health care workers and federal government contractors.

-On Wednesday, a federal appeals court panel lifted a nationwide ban against the administration's vaccine mandate for health care workers, creating the potential for patchwork enforcement across the country.
-Vaccine mandates covering companies with at least 100 employees and those that have contracts with the federal government also are held up in the courts.
+A federal appeals court panel has allowed a vaccine requirement for employers with 100 or more workers, although Republican attorneys general, business associations and conservative groups have appealed to the U.S. Supreme Court.
+A vaccine mandate for companies that have contracts with the federal government is on hold nationwide, while a separate mandate for health care employees who work for providers that receive federal Medicare or Medicaid funding has been blocked in half the states.

-The courts are responding to lawsuits brought by Republican-led states, businesses and other opponents.
-Numerous other legal challenges are pending, some involving groups of states and others filed by states acting alone.
+The courts are responding to lawsuits brought by Republican-led states, conservative groups and some businesses.
+They argue in part that the vaccine requirements infringe on states’ rights to regulate public health matters.
+Numerous legal challenges are pending, some involving groups of states and others filed by states acting alone.

-The rulings have led vaccine mandates to be halted at some large employers.
-They include Michigan Medicine, the academic medical center of the University of Michigan, the three largest state universities in Kansas and the city of Phoenix.

 The legal cases concern whether the federal government can force employers to require vaccinations.
 Courts have generally been accepting of requirements that businesses and universities have put in place on their own — as well as those imposed by state and local governments.